 Due to the current national health crisis, a celebration of Ted’s life will be held at a future date to be announced.
 Arrangements have been entrusted to MYERS-DURBORAW FUNERAL HOME in Emmitsburg.
 Memorial contributions in Ted’s name may be made to The Wounded Warriors Project, 4899 Belfort Rd, Suite 300, Jacksonville, FL, 32256 or to St. Joseph’s Indian School, P.O.
 Box 326, Chamberlain, SD 57326.

-To plant a tree in memory of Ted Howes, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ted Howes, please visit our floral store.

 Wounded Warrior Project